Daughters of the Republic of Texas: Saving the Alamo

 In 1931, Clara donated another $70,000 to help the state legislature purchase more city property surrounding the shrine.
 In 1933, she defeated an effort by city engineers who wanted to purchase a portion of the Alamo property to widen Houston Street.
 In 1935, the persuasive Driscoll convinced the San Antonio Fire Department to reconsider building a new fire station adjacent to the Alamo.
 As president of the DRT in 1936, she oversaw Centennial celebrations of the shrine.

-When Clara died in 1945, her body lay in state in the Alamo chapel.
+When Clara died in 1945, her body lay in repose in the Alamo chapel.
 Adina died in 1955 and her casket draped with the flag of Texas was carried past the Alamo one last time.

 Later years

-The DRT opposed filming of the 1969 Peter Ustinov comedy Viva Max!, asking the San Antonio city council not to allow the filming.
+The DRT opposed filming of the 1969 Peter Ustinov comedy Viva Max!, asking the San Antonio city council to not permit the filming.

 In 2009, a division arose between current, and former members of the DRT's board of management and the Alamo Committee over the current administration's management, preservation and financial vision for the Alamo.
 The disagreement eventually led to the expulsions of three DRT members beginning in October 2010.
 Early in 2011, Texas State Senator Leticia R. Van de Putte, whose district includes The Alamo historic site, drafted legislation for increased oversight and reporting of the DRT at the Alamo.
 Through a lengthy investigation by Texas Attorney General Greg Abbott, an attempt blocked by Governor Rick Perry to trademark the words "The Alamo", a contract dispute to market the Alamo with William Morris Endeavor, and a failed 175th Anniversary symphony concert celebration with musician Phil Collins, the DRT maintained control of the Alamo through 2010, and most of 2011.
 However, Van De Putte's legislation which gained momentum throughout the 2011 Texas Legislative session, ended up as HB3726.
 In an extended session, House Bill 3726 was passed and signed by Texas Governor Rick Perry before leaving to begin his campaign for the 2012 Presidential election, effectively ending the DRT's 106-year reign as the sole caretakers of the Alamo.
 The new law placed the Alamo under the care and leadership of the Texas General Land Office (GLO).
 The DRT entered into an 18-month operating agreement with the GLO as a State contractor at the Alamo.
 The DRT's contract with the State expired June 2013.